lkuper/dissertation/dissertation/jfp-reviews-notes.md

 >   is the clause really requiring, i.e., how could the condition
 >   possibly fail at all?

+OK, I think the reviewer makes a good point that the definition of store update operation is mathematically sloppy.
+All we are really trying to do here is generalize `S \lub_S S''` to the case of non-lub writes.
+If S is a store, `U_S(S)` is a store that is at least as "big" as S, and possibly bigger, because some of the elements may have had non-identity state update operations U_p applied to them.
+We can't just say that `U_S(S)` is just S but with one state update operation to everything in S, because `U_S(S)` may also contain new bindings.
+I'm not sure what the cleanest way is to say this mathematically is, but I'll think about it some more.
+[TODO]

 > - p.43, Lemma 3.7.
 It's hard on the reader that the statement of the
 > lemma refers to the notions of non-conflicting updates and
 > freeze-safety, both of which are only defined later (in Def.
 3.10 and
 > 3.11).

+Hm -- I actually thought it was easier on the reader this way, because the definitions are quite technical and I thought it would be nice to present the overall theorem first and then explain the fiddly bits second.
+But, I'm okay either way; we can change it.
+[TODO]

 > - p.43, Def.
 3.10.
 The last part, "U_S neither creates ..." should
 > preferably be expressed in symbols, like in the textual explanation
 > above the definition, rather than the other way around.

+Fixed.

 > - p.44, Def.
 3.11.
 Likewise, express the requirement in symbols, in
 > addition to (or instead of) textually.

+Yeah, that's a good idea.
+[TODO]

 > - p.48, 4.2.1, l.1, "one of our previous IVar programs".
 What does
 > this refer to?

+Fixed in an earlier edit.

 > - p.50, l.-3. "incrementable counters, as in the previous section".
 > Which section is this, exactly?

+Oops, that's a mistake -- an artifact of an old version.
+Removed the "as in the previous section".

 > - p.51, 4.2.4, just below the code snippet: "... and then calling
 > getKey on the Book key".
 This does not refer to anything identifiable
 > in the code.

+Fixed in an earlier edit.

 > - p.56, bottom.
 Too much context is missing to allow the reader to
 > make much sense out of the code snippet.
 (And should "ellipses" in the
 > last line have been "...")?

+I agree, the old code snippet was bad!
+This part's been entirely rewritten with a different code example.

 > - p.57, l.5. "(We will see shortly how this generalizes.)".
 This does
 > not seem to refer to anything in the following text.

+Fixed in an earlier rewrite of this section.

 > - p.57, footnote 27.
 Should "DOT" and "ellipses" have been "." and "..."?

+Fixed in an earlier rewrite of this section.

 > - p.71, section 5.
 It might be relevant to also mention Concurrent
 > Constraint Programming [e.g., Saraswat et al., POPL'91], which